Duke in Alicante

 HOUSING & MEALS

-You will stay with carefully selected local homestay families, which will help enrich your linguistic and cultural experience.
+You will stay with carefully selected local homestays, which will help enrich your linguistic and cultural experience.
 Most students will be placed with one other student from the program.
-You will have your own bedroom with a bed, desk, closet, and wi-fi, and share a bathroom with the other student.
-Families will provide three meals per day and laundry once per week.
-Most families are located within walking distance of the classroom facilities.
+You will have your own bedroom with a bed, desk, closet, and share a bathroom with the other student.
+Homestays will provide access to wi-fi, three meals per day, and wash laundry once per week.

 PROGRAM FACULTY & STAFF

-The Duke Intensive Spanish in Alicante program co-directors can assist with questions related to program academics, admissions, on-site needs, etc. For all other inquiries, please contact the Global Education Office.
+The Duke Intensive Spanish in Alicante academic director can assist with questions related to program academics, admissions, on-site needs, etc. For all other inquiries, please contact the Global Education Office.

 COSTS